bri591/bri591.github.io/index.md

 # Brianna Bahena's Portfolio

 I'm currently a second year student attending California State University, Fullerton.
 My major is Computer Science with a minor in Cinema and Televison Visual Arts.
 I plan on graduating in 2028.
+Link to My GitHub profile: https://github.com/bri591.

 # Favorite Labs in 120L Labs